obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 ### What's the maximum number of people I can share a remote vault with?

-At the moment, you can share a remote vault with up to 10 people.
+You can [[Collaborating on a shared vault|share a remote vault]] with up to 10 people.

 ## Data retention